 - Fill an 8-quart pot half of the way with water and place on the stove over high heat.
 Once it achieves a rolling boil, add the salt and reduce the heat to medium-high.
 Add the pasta and gently stir until fully submerged in the water.
 Setting a timer, cook according to the package instructions for “al dente” (or the shortest amount of time the box suggests).
 Once the timer goes off, take a quick moment to pause what you’re doing.
 Reserve 1 cup of the pasta water and drain the remaining water and cooked pasta through a colander in the sink.
 Do not rinse the pasta once drained.
 Just let it rest in the colander until called for.

 - As soon as the pasta is added to the water, add the olive oil to a nonstick 4-5-quart sauté pan and bring to medium heat.
-Once shimmering (about 3 minutes), add the garlic and red pepper flakes (if using) and sauté for 3-5 minutes, until the garlic is lightly browned.
+Once shimmering (about 3 minutes), add the garlic, Better Than Bouillon (if using) and red pepper flakes (if using) and sauté for 3-5 minutes, until the garlic is lightly browned.
 Turn the stove off and remove the pan from the heat.

 - Add the cooked and drained pasta to the pan along with the Parmesan (start with 1/2 cup), ½ cup of the pasta water, and parsley (if using) and toss to coat everything in the oil.
 Feel free to add up to ½ cup more each of Parmesan and pasta water, if desired.
 Let rest for 5 minutes.